y-a-v-a/node-gd/README.md

 $ npm install node-gd
 ```

-### On Windows
+### Will not build on Windows!

-Hopefully will be working on this soon.
-Up until then: sorry, won't build on Windows.
+Sorry, will not build on Windows.

 ## Usage